eric-chatterjee/Hamiltonian-Simulation-of-a-Ring-of-Two-Level-Systems/README.md

 $\ket{000000}\ket{00010001}$

+As desired, the initial state here features a vacuum ancilla register but excited 0th and 4th data bits, corresponding to the 0th and 4th sites being excited in the physical system.

 ## LCU: Block-Encoding the Hamiltonian

 The key step in the simulation process will be to block-encode the Hamiltonian into a unitary operator, which will require us to decompose the Hamiltonian into a linear combination of unitaries (LCU).
 To that end, the nature of $H$ lends itself to decomposition into a linear combination of Pauli strings: